emanco/beyond/README.md

-## Hugo & Cat
+## Beyond

-This is a test project for Hugo & Cat.
+This is a test project for Beyond.

 Candidate: Emanuele Manco <br>
 E-mail: [hello@emanuelemanco.com](mailto:hello@emanuelemanco.com)

-It has already been compiled and published on [hugoandcat.surge.sh](http://pricesearcher.surge.sh/)
+It has already been compiled and published on [beyond.surge.sh](http://pricesearcher.surge.sh/)

 If you wish to run and compile the project go in the react directory and run the following commands:
 ### `npm install`